-When we did the research for our program “Conversation Control”, we sent out surveys to almost 20 000 Socialpro readers.
+When we did the research for our program “Awkward to Awesome”, we sent out surveys to almost 20 000 Socialpro readers.
 We had deep email conversations.
 We even had hour long phone calls with many of you.

 One reader intrigued me in particular.
 She wrote:

 – “But how will a course help me, if people around me don’t take the course?”

 -“People aren’t interested in hanging out nowadays, they sit home instead”

 -“You need to be a faker to make friends nowadays”

 10 years ago – I would have agreed: